 Under the EAJA, the amount of fees awarded "shall be based upon the prevailing market rates for the kind and quality of services furnished" but "shall not be awarded in excess of \$125.00 per hour unless the Court determines that an increase in the cost of living" is necessary.
-Appellant's counsel, Glenn R. Bergmann, avers that the usual and customary fee for working on similar matters is between \$175.00 and \$250.00 per hour.
+Appellant's counsel, Glenn R. Bergmann, avers that the usual and customary fee for working on similar matters has ranged from \$395.00 in 2019 for attorneys with less than one year experience to \$670.00 per hour in 2021 for attorneys with 20 years' experience according to the most recent fees matrix prepared by the Civil Division of the United States Attorney's Office for the District of Columbia (USAO).1